API Reference

 • debug – Whether to run application in debug mode.

-• options – Additional keyword arguments to send to uvicorn.run().
+• options – Additional keyword arguments to send to the selected server.

 property static_app